Polar

 Pick Polar if you want the product with the larger community behind it; you value stability and a longer track record; you need something that also covers E-Commerce.

-Pick Appwrite Sites if community size matters less to you than engagement depth; sustained discussion and active users are your priority; you prefer newer tools with fresher tech; you need something that also covers Productivity.
+Pick Appwrite Sites if community size matters less to you than engagement depth; sustained discussion and active users are your priority; you prefer newer tools with fresher tech; you need something that also covers Software Engineering.

 What Each Product Does